 Science, Technology, Engineering, and Mathematics (STEM) are considered by many to be the foundation of an advanced society.
 In many forums - including political, governmental, and academic - the strength of the STEM workforce is viewed as an indicator of a nation's ability to sustain itself.
 The BSA's STEM initiative gives Scouts and opportunity to explore relevant skills and experiences and to be recognized for their achievements.
 The aim is to expose youth to new opportunities and help them develop the STEM skills critical for the competitive world marketplace.

 Community STEM Events: Many of our community partners offer STEM merit badge classes and advancement workshops, and other opportunities such as the Science Engineering Fair of Houston.
 Visit our Scout Days page for more information.

 Nova and Supernova Awards

-The SUPERNOVA Award program is similar to the BSA Hornaday Award Program.
+The Supernova Award program is similar to the BSA Hornaday Award Program.
 The basic requirements include earning certain Academic Pins for Cub Scouts, Activity Badges for Webelos and Merit Badges for Boy Scouts, plus complete additional, more rigorous STEM related requirements.
 The Venturing requirements are based on more independent achievement and teaching activities.
-SUPERNOVA is designed to encourage and recognize more in-depth achievement in STEM.
-The SUPERNOVA awards are medals on neck ribbons.
+Supernova is designed to encourage and recognize more in-depth achievement in STEM.
+The Supernova awards are medals on neck ribbons.

-Guidebooks & Awards
+Guidebooks and Awards

-Once any of the awards are earned by Scouts, completion of the award is recorded in Internet Advancement.
-For those Scouts who have a completed a Supernova medal, the Supernova Award Application can be downloaded and turned in with the Internet Advancement printout.
+Once any of the awards are earned by Scouts, completion of the award is recorded in internet advancement.
+For those Scouts who have a completed a Supernova medal, the Supernova Award Application can be downloaded and turned in with the internet advancement printout.

 For Questions Contact: